An Algorithmic Framework for Fairness Elicitation: Introduction

-\citet{awareness} first proposed the notion of individual metric-fairness that we take inspiration from, imagining fairness as a Lipschitz constraint on a randomized algorithm, with respect to some ``task-specific metric'' to be provided to the algorithm designer.
-Since the original proposal, the question of where the fairness metric should come from has been one of the primary obstacles to its adoption, and the focus of subsequent work. \cite{zemel} attempt to automatically learn a representation for the data (and hence, implicitly, a similarity metric) that causes a classifier to label an equal proportion of two protected groups as positive.
-They provide a heuristic approach and an experimental evaluation. \cite{compawareness} consider a group-fairness like relaxation of individual metric-fairness, asking that on average, individuals in pre-specified groups are classified with probabilities proportional to the average distance between individuals in those groups.
+\citet{awareness} first proposed the notion of individual metric-fairness that we take inspiration from, imagining fairness as a Lipschitz constraint on a randomized algorithm, with respect to some ``task-specific metric''.
+Since the original proposal, the question of where the metric should come from has been one of the primary obstacles to its adoption, and the focus of subsequent work. \citet{zemel} attempt to automatically learn a representation for the data (and hence, implicitly, a similarity metric) that causes a classifier to label an equal proportion of two protected groups as positive. \citet{compawareness} consider a group-fairness like relaxation of individual metric-fairness, asking that on average, individuals in pre-specified groups are classified with probabilities proportional to the average distance between individuals in those groups.
 They show how to learn such classifiers given access to an oracle which can evaluate the distance between two individuals according to the metric.
-Compared to our work, they assume the existence of an exact fairness metric which can be accessed using a quantitative oracle, and they use this metric to define a statistical rather than individual notion of fairness.
-Most related to our work, \cite{unknown} assumes access to an oracle which simply identifies fairness violations across pairs of individuals.
-Under the assumption that the oracle is exactly consistent with a metric in a simple linear class, \cite{unknown} gives a polynomial time algorithm to compete with the best fair policy in an online linear contextual bandits problem.
-In contrast to the unrealistic assumptions that \cite{unknown} is forced to make in order to derive a polynomial time algorithm (consistency with a simple class of metrics), we make essentially no assumptions at all on the structure of the ``fairness'' constraints. \cite{I2019} studies the problem of metric learning with the goal of using only a small number of numeric valued queries, which are hard for human beings to answer, relying more on comparison queries.
-Finally, \cite{RY18} prove similar generalization guarantees to ours in the context of individual-metric fairness.
-In the setting that they consider, the metric fairness constraint is given.
+Compared to our work, they assume the existence of a fairness metric which can be accessed using a quantitative oracle, and they use this metric to define a statistical rather than individual notion of fairness. \citet{unknown} assumes access to an oracle which simply identifies fairness violations across pairs of individuals.
+Under the assumption that the oracle is exactly consistent with a metric in a simple linear class, \citet{unknown} gives a polynomial time algorithm to compete with the best fair policy in an online linear contextual bandits problem.
+In contrast to \citet{unknown}, we make essentially no assumptions at all on the structure of the ``fairness'' constraints. \citet{I2019} studies the problem of metric learning with the goal of using only a small number of numeric valued queries, which are hard for human beings to answer, relying more on comparison queries.
+In contrast with \citet{I2019}, we do not attempt to learn a metric, and instead directly learn a classifier consistent with the elicited pairwise fairness constraints.